jfcandidofilho/gfvote/README.md

 ## About the manual way to use this code

 - Open your browser's _developer console_ ( [click here][0] to find out how if you do not know already );
-- Copy the properly modified code from `gfvote.js`;
+- Copy the properly modified code from `gfvote.js` inside `manual` directory;
 - Paste the code into the console and hit `ENTER`;
-- Copy the properly modified code from `gfrestart.js`;
+- Copy the properly modified code from `gfrestart.js` inside `manual` directory;
 - Paste the code into the console and hit `ENTER`;
 - __Done!__

 ## About the automated way to use

-This short tutorial assumes you are using the browser extension __Greasemonkey__ but can be adapted to other extesnions. _Probably._
+This short tutorial assumes you are using the browser extension __Greasemonkey__ with Firefox or __Tampermonkey__ with almost everything else (e.g. Chromium, Chrome, Edge, Safari...).
+It can be adapted to other similar extensions. _Probably._

-It is worth noting that Chromium browsers have __Tampermonkey__.
-Other browsers might have other extensions.

 This is not a tutorial on how to use such extensions.
 There are plenty already over the internet - including videos.
 Search for it - random example [here][1].

 To automate the voting, do the following:

+- Follow the tutorial to change the code where it is needed to be changed;
-- Create a new script in __Greasemonkey__;
+- Create a new script in __Greasemonkey__ or __Tampermonkey__;
+- Clean the default code presented;
-- Add the properly modified code of `gfvote.js` into this script - below the default data _(see below)_;
+- Paste the code of `gfvote.js` here.
+It is located inside the `auto` directory by the extension name;
-- Change the script name to `gfvote.js` by modifying the text after @name in the default data;
 - Save the script and enable it if it isn't enabled already;
 - Close it;
-- Repeat eveything above but copying the code from `gfrestart` intead and using it as name;
+- Repeat eveything above but copying the code from `gfrestart` intead;
 - Open the desired form (__can't__ be inside an `iframe`);
 - __Profit!__

-Default data:

-    // ==UserScript==
-    // @name        Unnamed Script ....
-    // @version     1
-    // @grant       none
-    // ==/UserScript==

-Paste the code below it!

-# `STATE` variable explanation
+## `STATE` variable explanation

-This information is only useful to _developers_.
-Skip ahead if you are not interested in it.
-Won't cause problems for you if you do not know what follows ahead.

-There are three states the code can operate and that behaves differently. `DEBUG` state needs to be implemented in case you want to fix modifications and is up to you to use.
+There are three states the code can operate and that behaves differently. `"DEBUG"` state needs to be implemented in case you want to fix modifications and is up to you to use.

 To modify a state, simply change the variable `STATE` to be one of the following values:

 - `"DEV"`: use this mode to check your votes after you calculate their values;
 - `"PROD"`: use this mode to vote;
-- `"DEBUG"`: use this mode to debug;
+- `"DEBUG"`: use this mode to debug and should be interesting for programmers wanting to modify this code;

 # Future releases